margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 <br>

-**Word Associations:** duel,d are, wrestle, possession, champion, success, opposition, monopoly, ballot, face
+**Word Associations:** duel, dare, wrestle, possession, champion, success, opposition, monopoly, ballot, face

 ## Go ##
 Go forth as if all of the past can be left behind.